 - In the client, go to the System Settings and locate the “Current package” system setting.
 Edit it and set your custom package name (from step #2) as the “Default value” for the setting.

 Step #5 above isn’t necessary for creating the package.
-However, if you’re going to be using any of the wizards in the application (Section or Detail wizards, etc), then the package in that setting is where the changes will get saved to, so that is important if you want to make sure everything ends up in your custom package.
+However, if you’re going to be using any of the wizards in the application (Section or Detail wizards, etc), then the package in that setting is where the changes the wizards make will get saved to, so that is important if you want to make sure everything ends up in your custom package.

 One more thing to note if you’re coming from Infor, a package isn’t just a list/manifest/bundle of things.
 It’s more of a container.
 Your “things” live there.
 You can’t move things from one package to another.
 You can’t include something from some other package in your package – you can only extend or replace that thing in your package, but the original will still exist in it’s original package.